Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 ![Cluster name](../Images/cluster_name.png)

 ### Data Ingestion
-The code in this tutorial assumes that the data is stored in Azure blob storage.
+The code in this scenario assumes that the data is stored in Azure blob storage.
 We show initially how to download data from Kaggle site to your computer and upload it to the blob storage.
 Then we show how to read the data from blob storage.

 To download data from Kaggle, go to [dataset page](https://www.kaggle.com/c/talkingdata-mobile-user-demographics/data) and click Download button.
 You will be asked to log in to Kaggle.
 After logging in, you will be redirected back to dataset page.
 Then download each file in the right column by selecting it and clicking Download button.
 The total size of seven files in the dataset is 289 Mb.
 To upload these files to blob storage, create blob storage container 'dataset' in your storage account.
 You can do that by going to Azure page of your storage account, clicking Blobs and then clicking +Container.
 Enter 'dataset' as Name and click OK.
 The following screenshots illustrate these steps: